About arc42

 • The system shall give access to information about questions through an API.

-About the Question service:
+About the Wikidata service:

 • Each question must have a single correct answer and at least one incorrect answer